GENI-NSF/geni-tools/README-omni.txt

    `omni.py -V 3 -a http://myaggregate/url allocate myslice my-request-rspec.xml`

  * Allocate resources on two AMs, requesting a specific sliver end time, saving results into specifically named files (that include an AM name calculated from the AM URL),and using the slice credential saved in the given file:
-   `omni.py -V3 -a http://myaggregate/url -a http://myother/aggregate
+   `omni.py -V 3 -a http://myaggregate/url -a http://myother/aggregate
    	       --end-time 20120909 \
 	       -o --outputfile myslice-manifest-%a.json \
 	       --slicecredfile mysaved-myslice-slicecred.xml \